ajsb85/bwch/README.md

 Contributions are welcome.

 ## Usage
-Include the bwch.js file in your project.

-Import the class, create a new instance and call the getBandwidth method.
-A Promise is returned with the detected bandwidth.
+Import BwCh class from bwch.js, create a new instance and call the getBandwidth method.
+A `Promise` is returned resolving to the detected bandwidth.
 ```javascript
 import 'babel-polyfill';
 import {BwCh} from '../../../src/bwch';